40net-cloud/fortigate-aws-autoscale-terraform/documetation/Getting_started.md

 - GWLB and endpoints
 - ASG for byol/payg fortigates
 - Internet gateway

-Traffic is routed fron the fortigates via the internet gateway to the internet.
+- Support for E/W
+- Support for EGRESS (NAT on FGT)

 Optionlly, one or more spokes are connected via transit gateway attachments to the transit gateway

+Traffic is routed from the spokes, via the TGW attachments and TGW to the GWLB.
+The GWLB will forward the traffic to the available Fortigates.
+E/W traffic is routed back towards teh GWLB
+Internet (EGRESS) is NATted on the FGT's and reaches the internet via the IGW